 By Veronica Nkwocha

 Bitrus answered; “When all these arguments fade as time does its thing and we all pass on handing our baton to the next generation, it is posterity that will judge what strides each one of our elected leaders have made.
 It has a way of washing away all the dross and only the gold will remain.
 The yardstick that will be used will by many; how do they compare to others in their same situation, have they taken the cause for which they were elected as their primary duty or have they become distracted, aflush with the wealth of the masses and pissing in the wind?
 We are but a cacophony of voices eager to be heard but only the truth will remain; we turn their actions this way and that and some fiddle with the dross and hold it up in triumph, mediocrity reigns.
-From where she seats, posterity shakes her head, you can white wash a sepulchre but the inside will still be full of remains.
+From where she sits, posterity shakes her head, you can white wash a sepulchre but the inside will still be full of remains.
 May those who are working circumspect and leaving a legacy for the next generation be blessed.”

 James laughed heartily, “Tori, all na story my brother, wetin all dis ya grammar come mean na?”